wovenfinance/developer-tests/backend-test.md

 # WOVEN FINANCE BACKEND TASK

 💫 Welcome! 🎉
 This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
-We imagine you should spend around 3 hours at implement this feature.
+We imagine you should spend around 3 days at implement this feature.

 ## Data Models